cleavr/cleaverdocs/content/guides/netlify-cms.md

 GitHub.
 </base-info>

-Once your site is created, take note of the URL you've assigned to your site.
+Once your site is created, take note of the URL you've assigned to your site and save it for later.

 ## Step 2: Add Project To GitHub